Diplomatic relations and official representation

 In 2003, Zambia and Canada signed the Memorandum of Understanding on the Least Developed Countries Market Access Initiative.
 The MOU promotes investment and economic development through duty-free and quota-free access to the Canadian market for almost all exports from Zambia, thereby promoting economic growth.

-On March 4, 2013, Prime Minister Harper announced the conclusion of negotiations of a Canada-Zambia Foreign Investment Promotion and Protection Agreement.
+On March 4, 2013, the Prime Minister announced the conclusion of negotiations of a Canada-Zambia Foreign Investment Promotion and Protection Agreement.
 The agreement is currently undergoing final legal review and will be signed at the earliest available opportunity.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .